mtaylorpdx/bike-finder/README.md

 * _$ npm install_
 * _$ npm run build_

-_Next, add .env file to project root directory using command ``touch .env`` and add API_KEY = { your own API key for Bike Index } to the .env file.
+_Next, add .env file to project root directory using command ``touch .env``_
+* _add API_KEY = { your own API key for Bike Index } to the .env file.
 You can make your own API key to the Bike Index [here](https://bikeindex.org/documentation/api_v3)_
+* _The webpage uses the Forismatic API to display random inspirational quotes upon form submisson.
+There is no API key needed for this API._

 _Open the contents of the directory in a text editor or IDE of your choice (e.g., to open the contents of the directory in Visual Studio Code on macOS, enter the command "code ." in Terminal)._

 ## Technologies Used

-_Git, HTML, CSS, JavaScript, jQuery, npm, webpack, Jest_
+_Git, HTML, CSS, JavaScript, jQuery, npm, webpack, Bike Index API, [Forismatic API](http://forismatic.com/en/api/)_

 ### License